tum-gis/ckanext-grouphierarchy-sddi/README.md

 ## Functionality

 ### Main Categories and Topics
-With the extension by default it will be installed two parent Groups and their children groups:
+With the extension by default, it will be installed two parent Groups and their children groups:
 * Main Category / Hauptkategorie:
   * Datensatz und Dokumente
   * Digitaler Zwilling